Motorhoming in Austria: Your Ultimate Guide (Videos Inc.)

 Its cemetery has ancient catacombs and rock caves carved into Mönchsberg (the surrounding rock).

-St Peters Historical Christian Abbey, catacombs and cemetery, Salzburg
+St Peters Historical Christian Abbey, catacombs and cemetery, Salzburg ©Lifejourney4two

 We recommend the 4km walk through Salzberg’s UNESCO and historical sights, detailed in their tourism route map below.

-Mirabel Palace Gardens, Salzburg
+Mirabel Palace Gardens, Salzburg ©Lifejourney4two

-We cycled 5km into Salzburg old town from the Campsite, but there is also a bus route from the motorhome parking.
+We cycled 5km into Salzburg Old Town from the campsite, but there is also a bus route from the motorhome parking.

-Salzburg is just a hop and a skip from southern Germany.
+And Salzburg is just a hop and a skip from southern Germany.

-Therefore, if you have time, we would thoroughly recommend popping into Germany (if your passport and insurance allow) and exploring its beautiful southwest corner of Bavaria.
+Therefore, if you have time, we recommend popping into Germany (if your passport and insurance allow) and exploring its beautiful southwest corner of Bavaria.
 Lake Konigssee is spectacular, as is the surrounding area.

-Motorhome Camperstop Salzburg: Reisemobile Stellplatz
+🚐 Motorhome Camperstop Salzburg: Reisemobile Stellplatz

 Hallstatt

-Halstatt centre, Austria
+Halstatt Centre, Austria ©Lifejourney4two

 If, like us, you are interested in photography, you may enjoy a 🌅 sunrise photography tour where you enjoy unbelievable views from the World Heritage Skywalk in Hallstatt